open-cloud/open-cloud.github.io.old/3_operator.md

 ##Installing OpenStack

 This section describes how to bring up OpenCloud's version of an OpenStack cloud on a local cluster.
-These instructions assume that Ubuntu 14.04 LTS has already been installed on the local servers.
-Each server should have at least 12 CPU cores and 48GB RAM.

 ###Cluster architecture